 Latest TRP Ratings: Zee TV Witnesses Major Drop, Kasautii Zindagii Kay 2 Out Of The Race

-The TRP/BARC ratings for the Week 32 (August 3-August 9, 2019) were released late due to multiple holidays.
+The TRP/BARC ratings for Week 32 (August 3-August 9, 2019) were released late due to multiple holidays.
 Star Plus' Yeh Rishta Kya Kehlata Hai has retained its top slot.
 Looks like Zee TV's Kumkum Bhagya and Kundali Bhagya are not ready to leave their top five slots to any other shows!
-While Star Plus' Kasautii Zindagii Kay 2 is out of TRP race, Nach Baliye is still struggling to return to the TRP chart.
+While Star Plus' Kasautii Zindagii Kay 2 is out of the TRP race, Nach Baliye is still struggling to return to the TRP chart.

 Among channels, Star Plus and SAB TV have retained their first two spots.
 Sony TV and Colors TV have jumped to the third and fourth spots, while Zee TV has dropped down to the fifth spot.